Day 6 of 12 tales from behind the lens: Peachy Champagne Spritzer

 It’s an interesting subject to light and plenty of fun stuff to take into account.
 There’s the usual colour combinations and mix that with bubbles and frosty glass with melting ice, good times.
-To light through the glass you obviously have to back light or side light it.
-You want to get the light level bright enough to make the drink sparkle but not so much you loose any texture and colour.
+To light through the glass you obviously have to backlight or side light it.
+You want to get the light level bright enough to make the drink sparkle but not so much you lose any texture and colour.
 You don’t need to use as much frontal fill with a translucent subject, but a little helps lift the shadows of the sliced peach.

-There’s four main layers of texture in this…
+There are four main layers of texture in this…

 - The bubbles in the drink itself